sbsatter/ckanext-oauth2/README.md

 * The callback URL that you should set on your OAuth 2.0 is: `https://YOUR_CKAN_INSTANCE/oauth2/callback`, replacing `YOUR_CKAN_INSTANCE` by the machine and port where your CKAN instance is running.

+## Pending items
+- On multiple sessions, previous sessions are discarded.
+Support to add multiple sessions.
+- When use is logged out from frontend API, user needs to be logged out of CKAN as well.
+Frontend needs to adapt the following:
+  - Frontend needs to logout using CKAN, instead of Auth0 API
+  - Frontend should redirect the user to: /user/external-logout
+  - On successful logout, the user is redirected back to the Single Page Application

 ## Credits

 Based on the fork from [Conwetlab](https://github.com/conwetlab/ckanext-oauth2) and  [SCC Digital Hub](https://github.com/scc-digitalhub/ckanext-oauth2)